DiamondLightSource/malcolmjs/docs/source/SMG/deployment.rst

     on:
       tags: true::

-If doing this from within Diamond, one should generate keys using the ``dls-controls-user`` GitHub account (login details available from Controls password vault).
+If doing this from within Diamond, one should generate keys using the ``DiamondLightSource-user`` GitHub account (login details available from Controls password vault).
 Travis CLI tools can be obtained by loading the Ruby module with ``module load ruby``.